spytrooper007/KV260-Walkie-Talkie/README.md

 **Vitis Project**

 Build the project by clicking on the hammer or right click and build project.
+The main functionality is in the `project_final_system/src/helloworld.c`
+- The volume of the speaker can change by changing the gain in this code
+- The nummber of recordings stored at one time can also be changed here

 **On the FPGA**

 This is an instant audio input and playback walkie-talkie like product with additional features.
-If you have an SD card, insert it into the SD card slot for your audio files to be saved.
+If you have an SD card, insert it into the SD card slot for your latest 5 audio files to be saved.
 This design can hold and store up to 5 different audio input files at once (modular design that can be changed), playback the most recent audio and switch between the latest 5 audio input files.

 *Modes*